cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 - public int Size {get => nodes.Keys.Count}

 and two private fields
-- protected Dictionary<int, GraphNode> n
+- protected Dictionary<int, GraphNode> nodes
-odes
 - protected Dictionary<string, AbstractEdge> edges

 these are all fine.
 As discussed in the low level component review it might be prudent for graphs to have a unique id, automatically generated upon instantiation.